tldraw/core/README.md

 This package contains the `Renderer` and core utilities used by [tldraw](https://tldraw.com).

 You can use this package to build projects like [tldraw](https://tldraw.com), where React components are rendered on a canvas user interface.
-Check out the [advanced example](https://core-steveruiz.vercel.app/) from this repo.
+Check out the [advanced example](https://core-steveruiz.vercel.app/).

 💕 Love this library?
 Consider [becoming a sponsor](https://github.com/sponsors/steveruizok?frequency=recurring&sponsor=steveruizok).